Home > CPU > CPU Buyer's Guide

 • Built for PCIe 5.0

-• You’ll need an AM5 motherboard and DDR5
+• You’ll need an AM5 motherboard and DDR5, which cam add up

-The AMD Ryzen 7950X is our top choice for the best CPU for video editing.
-This is because of the 16 cores and 32 threads which comprise the flagship Zen 4 processor.
+The AMD Ryzen 7950X is our top choice for the best CPU for video editing from over at Team Red.
+This is because of the 16 cores and 32 threads that comprise this flagship Zen 4 processor.
 What does this mean for you?
-Leading single-core and multi-threaded performance when hardware rendering.
-Simply put, though pricey, there’s no CPU right now that performs as efficiently and confidently as the 7950X for the asking rate.
+In layman’s terms, leading single-core and multi-threaded performance when hardware rendering.
+Though it might be pricey, there’s no CPU right now that performs as efficiently and confidently as the 7950X for the asking rate, and it’s designed for use in demanding applications.

 Because the AMD Ryzen 7950X exclusively utilizes DDR5 RAM, you’re getting the most available bandwidth here, too.
 Keep in mind that you’ll need an AM5 motherboard and compatible memory to use this chipset, though.
 There’s no backward compatibility here.
 However, given the leading performance on display, that could be a justifiable feat when all is said and done.